Substance Abuse Counseling Certificate

 Program Information

-• Prepare students to recognize and respond to the challenges of Substance Abuse Counseling in varied settings.
+• This program prepares students to recognize and respond to the challenges of Substance Abuse Counseling in varied settings.

-• Understand ethical implications working in the field of Substance Abuse Counseling.
+• Students understand ethical implications of working in the field of Substance Abuse Counseling.

-• Gain skills necessary to work effectively with this population in a myriad of settings.
+• Students gain skills necessary to work effectively with this population in a myriad of settings.

-• Hands on experience in the field will allow students the opportunity to accrue the number of hours of experience needed before licensing.
+• Hands on experience in the field allows students the opportunity to accrue the number of hours of experience needed before licensing.

-All courses may be applied to an Associate in Science in General Studies, Humanities and Arts Studies.
+• All courses apply to the Associate in Science in General Studies, Humanities and Arts Studies.

 After Bristol